Bluesky at Home » DIY Projects » 2 Cute DIY Planters for St. Patrick’s Day

 Supplies for Two St. Patrick’s Day Planters

-NOTE: You can also use clay pots and paint them.
+NOTE: Instead of ceramic pots, you can also use clay pots and paint them.

 Using a Cricut to Make Shamrocks